 The New Braunfels, Texas, store is the largest convenience store in the world, boasting a massive 66,335 square feet.
 The one in south Alabama isn’t as big, but it’s nothing to shake a stick at.
 Here’s another fun fact, Buc-ee’s has a Guinness World Record for the longest car wash at its Katy, Texas location.
 So basically, Buc-ee’s took the good, better, best ideology and bested it.

 Everything about Buc-ee’s is top-notch.
-The shopping experience, the customer service, and the tasty treats are all on-point with Buc-ee’s brand–the biggest, and the best.
+The shopping experience, the customer service, and the interior signage are all on-point with Buc-ee’s brand–the biggest, and the best.

 During this latest trip to Orange Beach, I realized that I’d rather have the food items from Buc-ee’s than almost any fast food place I’ve ever stopped at on a road trip.

 Although many people do, I’m not saying you should take the family out for a meal at Buc-ee’s, but the fact of the matter is Buc-ee’s is a great place to eat when on the road.
 No matter what your plans might be, Buc-ee’s is a great place to treat your taste buds if you’re traveling and don’t want to stop for a full sit-down meal.

 We even take requests from friends who know we will pass through this magical place of beaver nuggets and pickled quail eggs and bring them back their favorite treats from everybody’s favorite gas station.

 I’m not sure I’ve ever planned a vacation to visit a particular gas station or truck stop.
 Now, it’s a “must-do” whenever we have headed anywhere near a Buc-ee’s.

 A lot can happen in a visit to Buc-ee’s.
 Let me tell you a story, or rather, a real-life experience…